-We are in the age of the flipped classroom and blended learning.
+We are in the age of flipped classrooms and blended learning.
 Using cognitive science to better our schools is a step in the right direction.
 Empathy is needed, and educators, teachers, and leaders need to cultivate it, and now!
 We use applications to hook our learners in and drop knowledge on the short and fast.
 Working in a district that has provided us with a Learning Management System, Schoology works seamlessly with the tools I use, Flipgrid, Nearpod, and Padlet.
 Most young learners are tech-savvy and can operate all platforms with ease.
 Educators should stay flexible and work to try and add new tools to their teaching toolbox.

 Students are social beings.
 They have to interact and establish behaviors that allow for communication and collaboration.
 We have to understand and respect their voice.
 I use several platforms/ tools to enable my learners to have real reflective discussions and be creative.
 We use technology to do just about everything.
-Our students use their devices for more than learning, but some use technology to communicate with one another.
+Our students use their devices for more than learning.
+Some use technology to communicate with one another.
 This limits their physical interaction but increases the cognitive way they process interacting with their social business.

 Teaching tolerance-Project or Games can be defined as short lessons representing and promoting social justice and diversity.
 Create Digital choice boards for Padlet.
-Students can pick and an answer with real-world examples or answer with meaningful solutions.
-Games can be designed during Advisory or lunch cycles that students can have activities that build empathy and promote movement (body language).
+Students can pick and answer with real-world examples or answer with meaningful solutions.
+Games can be designed during Advisory or lunch cycles so students can have activities that build empathy and promote movement (body language).

-Be Fearless and Show Kindness-Club or Student Leader Panel design lessons that give examples of the internet encouraging students to be compassionless.
+Be Fearless and Show Kindness-Club or Student Leader Panel designs lessons that give examples of the internet encouraging students to be compassionless.
 Then allow students to speak with sentence steam to promote what I would do and reenact with positivity.
 Students will use all platforms that they are proficient in when using.
 Flipgrid, Nearpod, and Padlet.
 We use Schoology and all Apple iPad applications like Keynote or Pages.

 Bully Me No More!-Movie Trailers Students will be creative and write and produce movie shorts that create significant learning through acting and visual displays.
 Students will use several applications to bring to life—WeVideo and Imovie, supported by the school district.
 Students can create campaigns and slogans to promote empathy!

 Educators, Administrators, and Students can build on the seven norms of collaboration and how it looks when cultivating Empathy.
-Weekly meeting/reflection post via our Learning Management System, Schoology will allow students to create standards and reflect on their own behaviors and grow to be better.
+Weekly meeting/reflection posts via our Learning Management System, Schoology, will allow students to create standards and reflect on their own behaviors and grow to be better.
 Willingly the student will learn to be social and have the right emotional pathways while using digital platforms and succeeding at real collaboration.
 Middle school students deal with so many pitfalls attributed to a lack of empathy or social connections with their peers.
 Students should work at making acts of kindness normal behavior.
 Digital notes of kindness can be shared just to start the day or week of cultivating empathy.